Fattmerchant Mobile Review

 - Running Tab: You can actually save transactions and access them later in the FattPay dashboard or mobile app.

 The app itself, on my iPad, was a little bit more complicated than other mPOS apps that I’ve tested.
 That’s because while most mPOS apps do have the ability to modify and control features or generate reports, they’re usually tucked away behind a single menu.
 With Fattmerchant Mobile — the iPad version, at least — it feels like a central control/dashboard app fused with an mPOS.
 The reporting features are displayed right along with the POS features.

 To be honest, I prefer something simpler in my interfaces.
 All of this is very busy on an iPad screen.
 But Fattmerchant makes a tutorial easily accessible within the app.
 Just tap the little orange “i” icon to access the tutorial for a given screen.
 Rather than walking you through every single aspect of the app, each screen has its own tutorial.
 Whether you’ll love this feature or loathe it depends entirely on what kind of person you are.
 Some people charge headlong into chaos and figure it out as they go; others prefer to have someone show them the ropes.
-I’m usually more of the latter myself, but with mPOS apps, I’ve seen and tested enough that I’ve started barreling in and throwing myself at things.
+I’m usually more of the latter myself, but with mPOS apps and payment platforms in general, I’ve seen and tested enough that I’ve started barreling in and throwing myself headlong at things.

 Also, the iPhone interface is certainly more simplified and pared down.
 While I get that having a tablet means you have more real estate to work with and it makes sense to use it, there’s certainly a point at which it’s just too much.
 Let’s be clear: I don’t hate the Fattmerchant Mobile interface.
 It’s usable, and the addition of an in-app tutorial is a great touch.
 But it’s not as sophisticated as other options.